alpas/alpasdev/src/main/resources/docs/ioc-container.md

 <a name="factory-bindings"></a>
 #### [Factory Bindings](#factory-bindings)

-Instead of binding a class name or an instance, you could also bind a callback function that gets invoked every time a dependency needs to be resolved.
+Instead of binding a class name or an instance, you can also bind a callback function that gets invoked every time a dependency needs to be resolved.
 Just remember that the actual binding resolved is whatever the last statement of this factory callback is.